microsoft/CosmosDB_Multi-Tenant/README.md

 Compare the "Request charge" and "Query Engine Execution time".
 You can recognize the value of right partitioning key.
-Since volume of the end customer queries are much more than the business support team and the managers, InventoryId would be the best partition key.
+Since volume of the end customer queries are much more than the business support team and manager queries, InventoryId would be the best partition key.

 <img src="./images/AvailabilityByInventoryIdPartitionComparision_Marked.jpg" alt="Availability partition key comparision" width="800">